-

 Taste

 The taste of Menghai Gongting tea is soft and velvety.
-The infusion has a rich dark brown color with ruby reflections.
-The taste is dominated by warm notes of nuts, caramel, dried fruits and light woody bitterness.
-The aftertaste is long, with pleasant sweetish and spicy shades.
+The infusion has a rich dark brown color with ruby highlights.
+The flavor is dominated by warm notes of nut, caramel, dried fruit, and a slight woody bitterness.
+The finish is long, with pleasant sweet and spicy undertones.

 Energy and Impact

-Shu Puer "Menghai Gongting" has a warming effect and promotes relaxation.
-This tea is ideal for the cold season, as well as for those who appreciate a calm and meditative tea party.
+Shu Pu-erh "Menghai Gongting" has a warming effect and promotes relaxation.
+This tea is ideal for the cold season and for those who appreciate a calm and meditative tea experience.

 Brewing recommendations